geekofalltrades/data-structures/README.md

 that iterates over the values in the tree in the specified order.
 In creating these functions, I conferred with [Mark Charyk](https://github.com/markcharyk) about how to create a recursive generator.

+Node deletion is now supported with the delete method, which takes as its argument the value to be deleted.
+It returns the node object deleted, or None if no node was deleted.